 Setting up an SSH tunnel

 On the machine example there is a (tcp/ip) program listening on port 12345.
 The protocol it talks is some plaintext language.
-I want to talk with it, but i don’t want others to know what i’m sending to it.
-I’m lucky enough to have remote access to that machine via ssh.
-I setup a tunnel with the following command:
+I want to talk with it, but i do not want others to know what i am sending to it.
+I am lucky enough to have remote access to that machine via ssh.
+I setup a tunnel with the following command

 ssh -N -L 12345:example:12345 timvw@example